 Looking at Shoyeido’s international website, written in both Japanese and English, I was pleased to see that this venerated old house accepts international orders (a selection of incense is also sold at the Japan Centre Food Hall and Bookshop in Piccadilly), and that there are also far more varieties of high quality incense, with various olfactive themes and ‘storylines’ created by the perfumers that I haven’t yet tried (“Translucent Path”, “Beckoning Spring”).
 There are little satin pouches, filled with clandestine powder, to be secreted onto your person, or to be deposited in your clothes drawer, to gloriously evocative – and sensuous – effect.
-I also see, to my delight, that in Kyoto, it is possible to reserve a place on tours of the factory there and watch the Shoyeido artisans assemble their wares with the natural ingredients they have always used firsthand in their studios.
-This is something that I will absolutely have to do the next time I find myself in that ancient and unforgettable city.
+I also see, to my delight, that in Kyoto, it is possible to reserve a place on tours of the factory there and watch the Shoyeido artisans assemble their wares with the natural ingredients they have used firsthand, for centuries, in their studios.
+This is something that I will absolutely have to do myself the next time I find myself in that ancient and unforgettable city.
 But failing this, even if you aren’t going to be coming to Japan any time soon, I would wholeheartedly recommend at least trying one of the three types of high quality incense that I write about here, or take the plunge with another.
 This is perfume of a very different, and quietly powerful kind.
 Redolent of worlds beyond.
 Of the ether.
 Of the untethered.
 And in these aggressive and turbulent times, what is needed for the spirit is perfume that is placating: beautiful: transcendent.

 WHICH ONE ( S ) WOULD YOU BUY?!!

 I was in Kamakura today and ventured into one of my usual haunts, Strawberry Fields (in case you are interested: Kamakura station, Enoden station exit, shopping street, it’s just a bit down there on the left) :